YINDAIYING/Deep-Robust-Statistical-Arbitrage/README.md

 # Deep-Robust-Statistical-Arbitrage
-This repository stores the implementation of the paper "DETECTING DATA-DRIVEN ROBUST STATISTICAL ARBITRAGE STRATEGIES WITH DEEP NEURAL NETWORKS".
+This repository stores the implementation of the paper "DETECTING DATA-DRIVEN ROBUST STATISTICAL ARBITRAGE STRATEGIES WITH DEEP NEURAL NETWORKS", which has been accepted for publication in the SIAM Journal on Financial Mathematics (2024).

 # Abstract
 We present an approach, based on deep neural networks, that allows identifying robust statistical arbitrage strategies in financial markets.
 Robust statistical arbitrage strategies refer